Vegan Pumpkin Spice Doughnuts

 While the doughnuts cool, make the glaze.
 In a bowl, combine the icing sugar, maple syrup, water and salt and whisk to combine.

-Working with one at a time, dunk the doughnuts and doughnut holes into the glaze and transfer them onto a cooling rack, to let the excess glaze drip off.
+Dunk the doughnuts and doughnut holes into the glaze and transfer them onto a wire rack as you go, so the excess glaze can drip off.

 by Valentina Concordia

 Valentina is our Food Editor, who dreams up our tasty dishes and recipes for our social channels.
 She has loads of experience cooking up a storm in Italian kitchens, so it’s no surprise she can’t live without good-quality olive oil (don’t come between her and her olive oil) and fresh pasta.